 Siri Poarangan, decodeunicode

-According to W3Techs, when it comes to website encoding, as of 2019, Unicode comprised a whopping 95% market share of all character encoding schemes in use on the World Wide Web.
+According to W3Techs , when it comes to website encoding, as of 2019, Unicode comprised a whopping 95% market share of all character encoding schemes in use on the World Wide Web.
 The next graphic also illustrates Unicode's UTF-8 growth trend in terms of its use on the World Wide Web.

 Unicode's UTF-8 Growth Trend on the World Wide Web

 Moving beyond multilingual Unicode, it would be remiss of me to not take this opportunity to revisit the big picture.
 Humans now have moved into the 21st century.
 A new millenium has begun.
-Contempary humans are presented with an array of challenges and disputes to overcome ranging from natural disasters, climate change, poverty, disease, migration, traffiking, substance abuse, wars, the prospect of nuclear warfare, torture, violence, gunplay, hatred etc. Given the billions of humans on Earth and the racial, religious, political, cultural, and so forth, differences to divide them, how will humans ever accomplish the gargantum task of getting on the "same page" of communications?
+Contemporary humans are presented with an array of challenges and disputes to overcome ranging from natural disasters, climate change, poverty, disease, migration, traffiking, substance abuse, wars, the prospect of nuclear warfare, violence, hatred, gunplay etc. Given the billions of humans on Earth and the racial, religious, political, cultural, and so forth, differences to divide them, how will humans ever accomplish the gargantum task of getting on the "same page" of communications?
 How will humans ever accomplish the gargantum task of understanding one another and fostering an enduring life of harmony and prosperity on Earth?

 Another challenge for 21st century humans involves taking it a step farther than the existence of a universal alphabet.
 Already humans have fostered a somewhat universal measurement system known as the metric system.
 The next step involves the creation of a universal language, thus, completing the Tower of Babel language circle, so to speak.
 With the advent of new technologies such as artificial intelligence and deep learning, computer companies such as the following ones are making giant strides at completing the language circle: